-- 2. The purpose of this Environmental and Social Systems Assessment is to review the environmental and social management systems applicable to the PforR Program to assess their compliance with the guidelines and provisions of the Bank's Policy on Economic Governance, Financing for Results (PforR). - 3.
-The objective is to ensure that the Program does not carry high risks and will not generate significant environmental and social impacts, and that the mechanisms put in place at the national level allow for the identification and management of possible risks and impacts.
+- 2. The purpose of this Environmental and Social Systems Assessment is to review the environmental and social management systems applicable to the Social Nets and Basic Services program to assess their compliance with the guidelines and provisions of the Bank's Policy on Economic Governance, Financing for Results (PforR). - 3.
+The objective is to ensure that the program does not carry high risks and will not generate significant environmental and social impacts, and that the mechanisms put in place at the national level allow for the identification and management of possible risks and impacts.
 In particular, ESSA identifies and analyzes the gaps that may exist between the national systems and the six (6) core E&S principles of the PforR applicable to the Program and recommends improvement actions aimed at the coherence of the national environmental and social management systems.